About WhatDoTheyKnow

 I made a request off the site, how do I upload it to the archive? #

-How can I attach a document to my message? #
+How can I attach a file to my request? #

-It is exceptionally rare that a Freedom of Information request requires an attached document, so we don’t offer this functionality.
-If necessary, you can upload material to other services such as flickr.com, Google Docs, or scribd.com and then provide a link in the body of your request.
+It is not possible to add attachments to requests made using WhatDoTheyKnow.
+You could upload the file to services such as flickr.com, Google Docs, or scribd.com and then provide a link in the body of your request.
 Where a location on map is required as part of a request, many online mapping services, such as Google Maps, allow you to share exact co-ordinates via a link.

 Do you have any advice for public sector whistleblowers? #

-If you work for a public body and you know of information that the public should have access to, making a Freedom of Information request via WhatDoTheyKnow can be a good way to get it into the public domain.
+If you work for a public body and you know of information that the public should have access to, making a Freedom of Information request via WhatDoTheyKnow can be a good way to get it released.
 We’re happy for people to use our service under a pseudonym (although you should first read our advice on using pseudonyms).

-You may wish to consider setting up a new account for your whistleblowing request as your history of requests may help people to identify you.
+You may wish to consider setting up a new account for your whistleblowing request, as previous requests may help people to identify you.
 The UK charity Protect aims to make whistleblowing work for individuals, organisations and society and offers a free, confidential whistleblowing advice line.
 For EU citizens and residents the EU Human Rights Defenders Relocation Platform may be able to offer assistance.
-See also: Hints and Tips for Whistleblowing from Spy Blog and
+See also: Hints and Tips for Whistleblowing from Spy Blog

 How do you moderate request annotations? #

-Annotations on WhatDoTheyKnow have a specific purpose: they are provided so that the site’s community of users can help people get the information they want, or, once they’ve received it, give them advice about the next steps they might take.
+Annotations on WhatDoTheyKnow are for helping other people to get the information they want, or, giving advice about the next steps they might take.
 We reserve the right to remove annotations that don’t fit into one of these categories.

-Political discussions and personal opinions are not allowed in annotations: if you feel strongly that you need to provide background context, you may post a link to a suitable forum, blog post or campaign site elsewhere.
-Please see our House Rules section for more information about the standards we expect our users to adhere to.
+Political discussions and personal opinions are not allowed in annotations.
+If you feel strongly that you need to provide background context, you may post a link to a suitable forum, blog post or campaign site elsewhere.
+Please see our House Rules for more information.

-We want to keep our service tightly focused on its purpose, and with limited administrative resources, we prioritise substantive FOI requests and responses.
-For that reason we spend less time on the moderation of annotations than of FOI correspondence, and the threshold for removal of annotations is relatively low.
+With limited administrative resources, we prioritise substantive FOI requests and responses.
+We spend less time on the moderation of annotations than of FOI requests, and the threshold for removal of annotations is relatively low.

 Next, read about your privacy -->